eugenehuanggy/angular-squire/README.md

 `placeholder` - placeholder text (optional)
 `buttons` - object containing button visibility options, see below (optional) `purifyPaste` - boolean or object.
 If true enable DOMPurify on paste, if object, use as options to DOMPurify (needs DOMPurify)
+`focusExpand` - boolean when true add listener for focus of this element and children that cause editor to expand open and close on blur while form is still clean

 ## Changing which buttons show on editor